codex-team/editor.js/README.md

 Donations to open-source products have several advantages for your business:

-- If your business relies on some of our products, you'll probably want these products to be maintained
+- If your business relies on Editor.js, you'll probably want it to be maintained
-- It helps products you rely on to evolve and get the new features
+- It helps Editor.js to evolve and get the new features
 - We can support contributors and the community around the project.
 You'll receive well organized docs, guides, etc.
 - We need to pay for our infrastructure and maintain public resources (domain names, homepages, docs, etc).
 Supporting it guarantees you to access any resources at the time you need them.
 - You can advertise by adding your brand assets and mentions on our public resources